• Skip to main content

 Why you will love this recipe:

-1. It’s quick and easy; you can have this delicious side dish on the table in less than 15 minutes.
+1. Like my recipe for Parmesan Smashed Potatoes, it’s quick and easy; you can have this delicious side dish on the table in less than 15 minutes.

 2. You don’t have to peel or cut up the potatoes.